Agnieszka-21/madlibs/README.md

 - The function clear_terminal is based on the code from an article on the forum [geeksforgeeks.org](https://www.geeksforgeeks.org/clear-screen-python/).
 Link included also in the run.py file.
 - Code for the function restart_program has been copied from [jrosco's GitHub account](https://gist.github.com/jrosco/d01b28c2f37100bb5278).
 Link included also in the run.py file.
-- [This YouTube tutorial](https://www.youtube.com/watch?v=hpc5jyVpUpw) from VideoLab proved extremely helpful in understanding API and how to access and use the online dictionary in my program.
+- [This YouTube tutorial](https://www.youtube.com/watch?v=hpc5jyVpUpw) by VideoLab proved extremely helpful in understanding API and how to access and use the online dictionary in my program.
 - [This documentation](https://rich.readthedocs.io/en/stable/index.html) proved indespensible when working with the Rich library (text styling).
 - [The following article by Jake Witcher](https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1) helped me understand how to use an .env file to safely store my API key for the online dictionary.
--

 ### Content